 Knowledge of Tagalog regions and dialects is valuable in English to Tagalog translation.
 Tagalog translators in the Philippines will not be coming from one locality.
 When they speak, native Tagalog speakers will immediately give away their origins because of their different accents.
+In many areas, this accent or "punto" or "hayon" (lilt) affect the spelling of the words and also the verb aspects when they are affixed.

 The translator's home base.
 A translator based in Nueva Ecija, Bulacan, Manila, Rizal, Laguna, Quezon, Cavite, Mindoro, or Palawan may refuse to compromise his or her "ear for Tagalog".
 Catering to a regional "ear-for-Tagalog" will affect diction or choice of words, grammar and syntax, and idiomatic expression.